Special Interest Groups (otherwise known as User Groups)

 Led by Tom Kiehl This group meets the 2nd Tuesday of the month at 7pm.
 Tom teaches intermediate level subjects.
 He has an awesome grasp of computer and Internet technologies.
 He’s our in-house Visual Basic, HTML, WordPress, C#, and CMS specialist.

-Led by Howard Gray Meets the first 4 Fridays of the month at 1pm.
+Led by Howard Gray Meets the 2nd and 4th Fridays of the month at 1pm.
 Windows Tips & Tricks- followed by a Q&A session (all questions are fair game).

 Led by Bill De Lucia This group meets each Tuesday at 1pm.
 We welcome all of the folks just starting into the world of computing.
 We meet every Tuesday afternoon at the Resource Center.
 Our emphasis is on word processing, greeting cards, and Internet